COVID-19: MMA2 leads as most prepared terminal to resume operations - Businessday NG

 …NCAA faults PH, Owerri airports

-The Nigeria Civil Aviation Authority, (NCAA) has rated Murtala Mohammed Airport, (MMA2) Ikeja, Lagos, managed by Bicourtney Aviation Services Limited, BASL, as most prepared terminal to resume operations as five others tag along.
+The Nigeria Civil Aviation Authority, (NCAA) has rated Murtala Mohammed Airport, (MMA2) Ikeja, Lagos, managed by Bi-Courtney Aviation Services Limited, BASL, as the most prepared terminal to resume operations as five others tag along.

 While the International Airport Owerri and the Portharcourt International Airport, Port Harcourt, still trudging behind with less than 50 percent scores respectively.